MySQL Database Service

 WordPress

-By default, WordPress does not yet provide configurable access to SSL/TLS settings (see this enhancement request).
-For the time being, you can set up WordPress with SSL/TLS by installing the Secure DB Connection plugin and adding the following to wp-config.php:
+By default, WordPress does not provide configurable access to SSL/TLS settings (see this enhancement request).
+You can set up WordPress with SSL/TLS by installing the Secure DB Connection plugin and adding the following to wp-config.php:

 define( 'MYSQL_CLIENT_FLAGS', MYSQLI_CLIENT_SSL );